nrobinson2000/po-util/README.md

        po install [full_install_path]

 Commands:
-  install      Download all the tools needed for the Particle.
+  install      Download all of the tools needed for development.
                Requires sudo.
 You can optionally install to an alternate location by specifying [full_install_path].
                Ex.: